The Interest Only Time Bomb – Fact or Fiction

 2. A Retirement Interest Only Loan

-An interest only loan is likely to create the cheapest monthly immediate option.
-The downside is this is merely “kicking the can down the road” until the maximum term of the new lender is reached, at which time the lender requires repayment once again.
+A further interest only mortgage is likely to create the cheapest monthly immediate option.
+The downside is this is merely ‘kicking the can down the road’ until the maximum term of the new lender is reached, at which time the lender requires repayment once again.
 If no guaranteed method of redeeming the loan is available, selling the house may again be the only option.

-A Retirement Interest Only (RIO) mortgage solves this issue as the loan has no capped end date, as long as the clients can remain resident in their home.
-Although the initial rate will likely be fixed like other mortgages, the rate in the future cannot be assured.
-Its affordability is also based on the income of the last survivor, so when one party dies the other must have sufficient income alone to cover the loan.
+A Retirement Interest Only (RIO) Loan solves this issue as the loan has no capped end date, as long as the clients can remain resident in their home.
+Although the initial interest rate payable will likely be fixed like other mortgages, the rate in the future, and therefore the amount of the monthly interest repayment, cannot be assured.
+The lenders affordability assessment is also based on the income of the last survivor, so when one party dies the other must have sufficient income alone to cover the monthly interest repayments.
+The loan itself is usually paid off when the property is sold, or where the last survivor moves into care or dies.